 8) Fix it before bed.
 It’s simple.
 I like my sleep.
 Arguments affect my sleep.
 I need a person who solves problems in the same way that I do: before bed.

 9) Make lemonade out of lemons.
 Problems happen and issues come up.
 It’s why they call it life instead of something else.
 A change of course sometimes leads you to a better path.
 When something is thrown my way, I make the best of it.
 If you like to complain and ask God why me, you won’t last a day with me.

 10) Appreciate all people.
-If you scream at the waitress just before you short her on her tip for not bringing you a glass of water that was exactly 72%, you are not for me.
+If you scream at the server just before you short him on the tip, you are not for me.
 I was raised to respect everyone from the people who clean the streets to the CEO.
 And I am a stickler for tipping.
 Plus, your words have to match your actions.
 You can’t work at a non-profit and disrespect other people in one breath.